VipinMI2024/awesome-mcp-servers/README.md

 ## 📄 License

 This repository is licensed under the MIT License.
-See [LICENSE](LICENSE) for more details.
+See [LICENSE](LICENSE) for more details